FAQs About Autism

 WHAT IS AUTISM?

 Autism is a complex developmental disability that typically appears during the first three years of life and affects a person’s ability to communicate and interact with others.
 Autism is defined by a certain set of behaviors and is a “spectrum disorder” that affects individuals differently and to varying degrees.
 There is no known single cause of autism, but increased awareness and funding can help families today.
-In March 2020, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in 54 births in the United States.
+In December of 2021, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
+The report concluded that the prevalence of autism had risen to 1 in 44 births in the United States.
 ASD is about 4 times more common among boys than among girls.
 The spotlight shown on autism as a result of the prevalence increase opens opportunities for the nation to consider how to serve these families facing a lifetime of supports for their children.

 Research suggests children as young as 1-year-old can show signs of autism.
 The most important thing a parent can do is to learn the early signs of autism and how they vary from typical development.
 If you have any concerns about your child’s development, don’t wait.
 Speak to your doctor about screening your child for autism.